Newton-Ilagan/PMIS-Thesis/README.md

 ---

+# 👨‍💻 My Contributions

+As a member of the capstone development team, I contributed to the development of the Project Management Information System by participating in:

+- Requirements gathering
+- Client interviews
+- UI design
+- System development
+- Database implementation
+- Feature implementation
+- System testing
+- Documentation

+---

 # 📄 Documentation

-The complete capstone documentation is included in this repository.
+The complete capstone documentation is available in this repository.

+📁 **Project Management System for Module Pro Furniture and Fixture.pdf**

 ---

 # 🚀 Future Improvements

-- Email Notifications
+- Email notifications
-- Cloud Database
+- Cloud database support
-- Mobile Application
+- Mobile application
+- Advanced reporting
-- Data Visualization Improvements
+- Data visualization improvements
-- Project Forecasting
+- Automatic project forecasting

 ---

-# 👨‍💻 Contributors

-- Newton Ilagan
+# 📚 Academic Information

+**Course**

+Bachelor of Science in Computer Science

+**Project Type**

-- Capstone Team Members
+Capstone Project

 ---

 # ⭐ Acknowledgements

-Special thanks to our thesis adviser, panelists, classmates, and our client, Module Pro Furniture and Fixture, for their guidance throughout the development of this project.
+Special thanks to our thesis adviser, panelists, classmates, and our client, **Module Pro Furniture and Fixture**, for their guidance and support throughout the development of this project.